-- 16.5.
-Any member authorising, directing or conducting any direct marketing must not direct or permit any person associated with that activity to direct or deliver any communication for the purpose of direct marketing to: - (a) a person who has submitted an opt-out request to that member, - (b) a person who has registered a pre-emptive block with a registry established by the National Consumer Commission, or - (c) a person who has registered a pre-emptive block with a registry established by WASPA. - 16.6.
+16.5.
+Unless the target person has expressly or implicitly requested or agreed otherwise, any member authorising, directing or conducting any direct marketing must not direct or permit any person associated with that activity to direct or deliver any communication for the purpose of direct marketing to:

+(a) a person who has submitted an opt-out request to that member,

+(b) a person who has registered a pre-emptive block with a registry established by the National Consumer Commission, or

+(c) a person who has registered a pre-emptive block with a registry established by WASPA.

+16.6.
 If an opt-out request or a pre-emptive block is specified as being limited to a particular service, or to a particular category of services, then the member may apply that block only to the services specified.
-If it is not abundantly clear that a limited block has been requested, then the member must assume that the block request applies to all services and all marketing. - 16.7.
-A member may not charge a consumer a fee for processing an opt-out request or for registering a preemptive block.
+If it is not abundantly clear that a limited block has been requested, then the member must assume that the block request applies to all services and all marketing.

+16.7.
+A member may not charge a consumer a fee for processing an opt-out request or for registering a pre-emptive block.